Optimal Capacity Modification for Stable Matchings with Ties: MINMAX-SS Problem

 \textbf{Case 2}: Exactly two variables in \ct{s} are set to true.
 Without loss of generality, assume that $X_i$ and $X_j$ are true and $X_k$ is false in \ct{s}.
 Clearly, $q'(v_i^s)=q'(v_j^s)=2$ and $q'(v_k^s)=q'(w^s)=1$.
 We construct a matching $M_s$ in \gt{s} as follows:\\ $M_s=\{(a_i^s,v_i^s), (b_i^s,v_i^s),(a_j^s,v_j^s), (b_j^s,v_j^s), (a_k^s,v_k^s), (b_k^s,w^s)\}$.

 Now, let $M'=\bigcup_{s=1}^{\alpha} M_s$.
-To show the strong stability of $M'$, we prove that for any $s$, no resident in the gadget \gt{s} participates in a strong blocking pair w.r.t. $M'$.
+To show the strong stability of $M'$, we prove that for any $s$, no resident in the gadget \gt{s} participates in a strong blocking pair with respect to $M'$.
 We consider two cases based on how $M_s$ was constructed.

 \textbf{Case (a):} $M_s$ was constructed as in Case 1.
-Each of Each of $a_i^s, a_j^s, a_k^s$ and $b_i^s$ are matched with their rank-1 hospitals.
+Each of $a_i^s, a_j^s, a_k^s$, and $b_i^s$ is matched with their rank-1 hospital.
 The residents $b_j^s$ and $b_k^s$ are matched with their rank-3 hospital $w^s$.
-However, the two hospitals which they prefer over $w^s$ have unit quotas (because the satisfying assignment is consistent), and they are matched to their respective rank-1 residents.
-The $d$-vertices in gadget \gt{s} cannot block $M'$ because the quota of $w^s$ is two, and both of it is occupied by better-preferred residents.
+However, the two hospitals that they prefer over $w^s$ have unit quotas (because the satisfying assignment is consistent), and they are matched to their respective rank-1 residents.
+The $d$-vertices in gadget \gt{s} cannot block $M'$ because the quota of $w^s$ is two, and both positions are occupied by better-preferred residents.

 \textbf{Case (b):} $M_s$ was constructed as in Case 2.
 Each of $a_i^s, a_j^s, a_k^s, b_i^s$ and $b_j^s$ is matched with its rank-1 hospital.
 The resident $b_k^s$ is matched with its rank-3 hospital $w^s$.
 However, the two hospitals $v_k^s$ and $v_k^{k_1}$, which $b_k^s$ prefers over $w^s$, have unit quotas (because the satisfying assignment is consistent), and they are matched to their respective rank-1 residents.
 The $d$-vertices in gadget \gt{s} cannot block $M'$ because the unit quota of $w^s$ is occupied by a better-preferred resident.
 Thus, $M'$ is a \SSM. \end{proof}